 If you can, your bananas should be just on the other side of ripe.
 That means mostly yellow with some nice brown spots.
 For me, I wouldn’t eat a banana this ripened; but they work great for these healthy banana nut pancakes.

 Putting it All Together Now:

 Make a well or indent in the middle of the dry ingredients.
 Pour in the wet ingredients all at once and stir by hand till mixed, but don’t over-stir.
 You only want to combine and mix the ingredients.
-If you “beat” or over-stir the batter, there is a chance your pancakes will be tough.
+If you “beat” or over-stir the batter, there is a chance your pancakes will not be as tender.

 Your batter will be thicker than regular pancake batter but will still slide off the spoon (or fork in this case).

 Let batter sit for a few minutes while the griddle is heating.
 This will allow the flax and chia seeds to moisten.